kubernetes-sigs/node-feature-discovery/docs/usage/nfd-gc.md

 In Helm deployments (see
 [garbage collector parameters](../deployment/helm.md#garbage-collector-parameters))
-NFD-GC will only be deployed when `enableNodeFeatureApi` or `topologyUpdater.enable` is set to true.
+NFD-GC will only be deployed when `featureGates.NodeFeatureAPI` or `topologyUpdater.enable` is set to true.